 It also bears on the importance of secondary towns in facilitating migration.
-While the capital city is widely considered to offer most opportunities by far, it is, originally, within the action space of few.
-The first move is therefore also special.
-Then the focus is on getting out of agriculture and the village (which migrants often consider not to provide much perspective), to shake things up and open doors, including to more desirable migration outcomes later on.
+While the migrants in our study widely consider the capital city to offer most opportunities by far, it is, originally, within the action space of few.
+The first move is therefore special.
+At that point, the focus is on getting out of agriculture and the village (which migrants often consider not to provide much perspective), to shake things up and open doors, including, but not only, to more desirable migration outcomes later on.
 As a result, the first move is more often towards a secondary town, which, given its proximity, is more likely to fall within the original action space.
 For many it also turns out to be where they end up, as the window of opportunity for further migration usually also narrows when families are started and people settle down in their jobs.

-In sum, most people migrating out of agriculture end up in secondary towns because they can, and remain or return to secondary towns because they have to, due to the binding nature of life and livelihood choices and events.
-While the outcome of migration and location decisions as a deliberation process weighing opportunities and costs in the broadest sense is not new (Lall, Selod, Shalizi, 2006), its dynamic, iterative nature and the powerful role secondary towns can play in the process, as important entry points to livelihood diversification and poverty reduction, has remained underappreciated.
+In sum, many people migrating out of agriculture end up in secondary towns because they can, and remain or return to secondary towns because they have to, due to the binding nature of life and livelihood choices and events.
+Other study participants end up in secondary towns because they want to.
+They seek to live in an urban environment and the secondary town satisfies their needs.
+They do not aspire to move further towards big cities.
+While seeing migration and location choices as the outcome of a deliberation process weighing opportunities and costs in the broadest sense is not new (Lall, Selod, Shalizi, 2006), its dynamic, iterative nature and the powerful role secondary towns can play in the process, as important entry points to livelihood diversification and poverty reduction, has remained underappreciated.

 The role of secondary towns in facilitating migration is also better understood when considered within migrants' own conception of the urban space.
-A first defining feature of urban, revealed through the conversations, is 'mzunguko wa pesa'.
+A first defining feature of the urban space, revealed through the conversations, is 'mzunguko wa pesa'.
 It literally translates from Swahili as 'the circulation of money', but is often invoked to convey the broader notion of vibrancy, in terms of circulation of money, goods, people, ideas and so forth.
 Respondents set urban areas apart from rural ones in terms of this metric, with bigger cities (e.g. Dar, Mwanza) considered more vibrant, and thus more attractive, and secondary towns holding the middle ground between the village and the city.
 A second distinguishing feature is the monetary nature of exchange in urban areas, which contrasts with the more reciprocal nature of life in the village and is often considered a challenge, especially the first time around.
 Finally, urban areas are characterised as anonymous, providing opportunities to escape from the more stifling village environment.
 Yet, the lack of a tight social networks is also considered an obstacle, as one now needs to learn how to operate within that anonymity, with limited safety nets.
 In sum, while cities speak most to the imagination, secondary towns are mentioned to be "far enough, but not too far".
 They occupy a more manageable position in between the more reciprocal livelihood of the village and the capitalist economy of big cities.